Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Second Moment Estimation via Kullback–Leibler Minimization

+If $\mG$ is rank deficient, the inverse square root should be interpreted using the pseudoinverse.
+An analogous result holds when $d_a \geq d_b$ by considering the short-sided preconditioner $\mS := \mI_a \otimes \mS_b$.
+The scaling factor arises naturally from KL minimization and is important for using a global step size across weight matrices.
+This is because the KL divergence accounts for the shape of the matrix, whereas orthogonalization alone does not.

-Our KL perspective allows us to further justify this EMA scheme as a stochastic proximal-gradient step (see \cref{claim:prox_grad} and a proof in \cref{app:proof_claim3}) and establish a formal connection to the theoretical example of \citet{lin2019fast,lincan2024}.
+\paragraph{EMA scheme as a stochastic proximal gradient step for the KL minimization} Our framework allows us to further justify our EMA scheme in \cref{eq:klshampoo_ema} as a stochastic proximal-gradient step (see \cref{claim:prox_grad} and a proof in \cref{app:proof_claim3}) and establish a formal connection to the theoretical example of \citet{lin2019fast,lincan2024}.
 Notably, our approach uses $\mS^{-\nicefrac{1}{2}}$ for preconditioning (\cref{eq:shampoo}), following Shampoo, whereas \citet{lin2019fast,lincan2024} propose using $\mS^{-1}$.
 A straightforward implementation of our scheme is computationally expensive, since it requires expensive matrix inversions (highlighted in red in \cref{eq:klshampoo_ema}) and the slow eigendecomposition for Shampoo-type preconditioning (e.g., $\mS^{-\nicefrac{1}{2}}$).
 However, these issues can be alleviated---in \cref{sec:fast_kl_shampoo} we propose an efficient implementation.

 \begin{claim} \textbf{(KL-Shampoo's moving average scheme)} The moving average scheme for $\mS_k$ (\cref{eq:klshampoo_ema}) in idealized KL-Shampoo is a stochastic proximal-gradient step with step-size $\beta_2$ to solve the KL minimization problem in \cref{eq:kl_opt}, for $k \in \{a,b\}$.
 Recall that $\beta_2$ in \cref{eq:klshampoo_ema} is closely related to Adam's $\beta_2$ as $\beta_2 = 1- \beta_2^\text{(Adam)}$, where $\beta_2^\text{(Adam)}$ is Adam's $\beta_2$ . \end{claim}